GijsWerkman/GijsWerkman/README.md

 <a href="https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2FGijsWerkman"><img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2FGijsWerkman&label=Visitors&countColor=%23d9e3f0&style=flat-square" /></a>

 ## About me
-🎓 I hold a Master's degree in Business Analytics and Management from Rotterdam School of Management, Erasmus University, and a Bachelor's degree in International Business from HAN University of Applied Sciences.
+🎓 I am currently rounding off my Master's degree in Business Analytics and Management from Rotterdam School of Management, Erasmus University, and hold a Bachelor's degree in International Business from HAN University of Applied Sciences.

 👨‍💻 I have experience coding in R, Python and SQL, and am interested in further developing my programming skills.
 <!--